dowjcr/roomsurvey/README.md

 # Downing JCR Room Ballot Survey

-**This branch is for the 2021 room ballot.
-The database schema is not compatible with previous versions.**
+**This branch is for the 2022 room ballot.**
-The 2020 codebase lives on in the `2020` branch.
+The 2021/20 codebases live on in the `2021` and the `2020` branches respectively.

-This web-app facilitates the collection of syndicate and room preference information, which can be passed to Matt Moore's room selection algorithm.
+In previous years, the JCR has collected syndicates and room preference data.
+However, as of 2022, we agreed that the College should be responsible for collecting data, for privary purposes.
+This site therefore acts as an information hub regarding the ballot, including:
+ - key links
+ - room allocations
+ - information about how the ballot algorithm is run

 ## Installation